 It is the Day of the Lord that we will examine here.
 Other names for it include “The Great Day”, “The Great and Terrible Day of the Lord”, “The Time of Jacob’s Trouble” and “That Day of Which I Have Spoken”.

 The Day of the Lord is an intense period of God’s intervention and judgment (wrath) on earth.
 God will rise up to protect Israel from certain destruction in order that all prophecy can be fulfilled; this begins the Day of the Lord.
-During the Day of the Lord, which will last approximately 7 years:
+During the Day of the Lord:

 - The earth, and in particular Jerusalem, will be cleansed of its bloodguilt (answering the prayers of the Seal 5 martyrs)